Do you have wanderlust, too?

 - do you have a childhood fascination with history?

-- a passion for reading literature, history, watching particular TV programs?
+- a passion for reading literature, history, or watching particular TV programs?

 - a political science interest?